ibm-apiconnect/lifecycle/api-products.md

 The product visibility section enables product managers to control the visibility of API products published to the developer portal.
-When the API product is created in the toolkit it receives the following default values:
+When the API product is created it the visibility is defaulted as follows:

 ```
 visibility: